 Write a program to Validate an IPv4 Address.
 According to Wikipedia, IPv4 addresses are canonically represented in dot-decimal notation, which consists of four decimal numbers, each ranging from 0 to 255, separated by dots, e.g., 172.16.254.1 .
 The generalized form of an IPv4 address is (0-255).(0-255).(0-255).(0-255).
 Here we are considering numbers only from 0 to 255 and any additional leading zeroes will be considered invalid.

 Your task is to complete the function isValid which returns 1 if the ip address is valid else returns 0.
-The function takes a string ip as its only argument .
+The function takes a string s as its only argument .

-Complete the function isValid() which takes a character array as input parameter and returns 1 if this is a valid ip address otherwise returns 0.
+Complete the function isValid() which takes the string s as an input parameter and returns 1 if this is a valid ip address otherwise returns 0.

 Expected Time Complexity: O(N), N = length of string.

 Note:The Input/Ouput format and Example given are used for system's internal purpose, and should be used by a user for Expected Output only.
 As it is a function problem, hence a user should not read any input from stdin/console.
 The task is to complete the function specified, and not to write the full code.

 We strongly recommend solving this problem on your own before viewing its editorial.
 Do you still want to view the editorial?Yes